 The Co-Located BSS subfield(#Ed) is set to 1 to indicate that the AP transmitting this element shares the same operating class, channel and antenna connectors with at least one other BSS and is set to 0 otherwise.
 A TDLS STA, IBSS STA or mesh STA transmitting this element sets the subfield to 0.

 The ER SU Disable subfield indicates whether 242-tone HE ER SU PPDU reception is disabled or enabled by the AP.
 The ER SU Disable subfield is set to 1 to indicate that 242-tone HE ER SU PPDU reception is disabled and set to 0 to indicate that 242-tone HE ER SU PPDU reception is enabled.(#11261)

+The 6 GHz Present field indicates whether 6 GHz operation is enabled at the AP transmitting this element.
+The 6 GHz Present field is set to 1 if 6 GHz operation is enabled and set to 0 if 6 Ghz operation is disabled or not supported. (#15120, 15121, 15166, 15829, 15832)

 The BSS Color Information field is defined in Figure 9-589cs (BSS Color Information field).